-Yet most youth can expect only to remain unemployed or underemployed and to live on less than $2 a day.
+Yet most youth can expect to remain unemployed or underemployed and to live on less than $2 a day.

-of the world’s children will be African
+By the turn of the century, 50% of the world’s children will be African.

-Seven billion young people will enroll in secondary school in Africa by the end of this century.
+Seven billion young people will enroll in secondary school in Africa by the end of this century

 Education systems in Africa already face challenges meeting young peoples’ needs – current curricula and teaching methods don’t consistently prepare students for what’s to come following graduation.
 Despite an eagerness and commitment to learn, even students who finish secondary school often find themselves lacking the skills needed to attain further education, overcome gender inequities, and secure one of the few available jobs, leading to unemployment and underemployment.

 Educate! believes that by transforming secondary education, we can equip youth with the skills to disrupt this systemic problem.